acconrad/jquery-expander/README.md

 ## Changelog

+* Apr 27, 2012 (0.2.5): Included Grunt for building, unit testing and minification.
 * Apr 23, 2012 (0.2.5): Major plugin overhaul.
 Supports all DOM tags with at least one child element.
 Packaged with minified script.
 * Feb 08, 2012 (0.1.0): Initial plugin release.